chuinga/Project-Gravity-Game/README.md

 ## MVP
-"A minimum viable product, or MVP, is a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle."
 - Biker gains speed by clicking 'right' or 'KeyD' and slows by clicking 'left' or 'KeyA'
 - Biker jumps over obstacles by clicking 'up' or 'KeyW'
 - Obstacles appear in the screen randomly, if the rider hits them, he loses a life if not he scores 10 points